 Sink or Swim

-Those who don’t implement storage management solutions often find themselves enforcing storage quotas or dealing with a massive sprawl of expensive primary storage systems.
+Those who don’t implement storage lifecycle management software solutions often find themselves enforcing storage quotas or dealing with a massive sprawl of expensive primary storage systems.
 By identifying and removing inactive data from the Primary Tier of storage, administrators can reduce primary storage costs in hardware software and storage licensing.
 A reduction in expensive primary storage will also lead to less administrative and maintenance costs for the primary storage support, and allow IT administrators to be more productive in organizing and managing their infrastructure.
 As the size of an organization’s primary storage is reduced, backups or replication snapshots are also smaller, leading to shorter backup windows and reduced backup storage costs.
 Leaving only the mission critical and important data on primary storage systems will lead to higher performance of active data, streamlining primary data access.